 The Carbon Emission of Sea Beds: A Disturbing Revelation

-The oceans have long been silent custodians, absorbing carbon dioxide from the atmosphere.
-Yet, a startling study emerged, revealing that bottom trawling—a common fishing practice known for its environmental destruction—is also releasing significant amounts of carbon dioxide from sea beds.
-These sediments, if undisturbed, could securely store carbon for millennia, but disruptive trawling cuts their potential service to climate regulation short.
+The oceans have long been silent custodians, absorbing atmospheric carbon dioxide.
+Yet a startling study revealed that bottom trawling—a typical fishing practice known for its environmental destruction—also releases significant amounts of carbon dioxide from seabed sediments.
+Undisturbed sediments could securely store carbon for millennia, but disruptive trawling shortens their potential service to climate regulation.

 Rising Temperatures and Coral Reefs: A Warning System Upgrade